 “If you have a local producer, you get any indirect and induced impacts off the direct production impact that stay local, and since it’s highly likely that local producers are using other local inputs (this is called a ‘local purchase percentage’ in economic impact studies), those can add up.”

 Watson continues: “Even if you don’t care about who makes [a macro beer] because ‘it’s good,’ you probably do care about what the person who does own it does with the money, and what it means for other products that you like because they are equally good.”

 When a massive conglomerate buys smaller breweries and incentivizes distributors to carry their products, “by supporting those products, you’re helping to crowd out independent access to market, not just in those purchase cases, but more generally.
 A dollar spent on [a macro] is a dollar that goes to [the conglomerate] and then potentially goes back to its local distributor to incentivize them not to carry another brand you like.”

-If this trend of buyouts continues, it’s feasible that eventually the only brands you’d see on the shelf at your local liquor or grocery store are owned by the conglomerates.
+If this trend of buyouts continues, it’s feasible that the only brands you’d eventually see on the shelf at your local liquor or grocery store would be owned by the conglomerates.
 In effect, small, locally owned breweries would be pushed out.

 In the next post we’ll look at the second reason why supporting local matters: Community.